-The eligibility determination calculations will be performed annually for all hospitals located in the state of Arizona that are registered as providers with AHCCCS that have submitted the information required by this document and/or as otherwise requested by AHCCCS during the application process.
-In order to be considered "submitted during the application process," the information must be received by AHCCCS by the due date specified in a request for information communicated to the Chief Financial Officer of the hospital.
-This does not preclude AHCCCS from using other information available to AHCCCS to verify or supplement the information submitted by the hospitals.
-The calculations will be performed with the information submitted by hospitals, or available to AHCCCS on the due date specified as the deadline for the submission of information.
+The eligibility determination calculations will be performed annually for all hospitals located in the state of Arizona that are registered as providers with AHCCCS.
+Eligibility calculations will be performed only with and for hospitals_that have submitted the information required by this document and/or as otherwise requested by AHCCCS during the application process. -In order to be considered "submitted" "during the application process,", the information must be received by AHCCCS by the due date specified in a request for information communicated to the Chief